getreu/tp-note/docs/source/tpnote--manpage.md

-In order to achieve this, the author must respect the following convention concerning absolute local links: The base of absolute local links in Tp-Note documents is always the directory where the marker file '`.tpnoteroot`' resides (or '`/`' if none exists).
+In order to achieve this, the author must respect the following convention concerning absolute local links: The base of absolute local links in Tp-Note documents is always the directory where the marker file '`.tpnote.toml`' resides (or '`/`' if none exists).
 The option '`--export-link-rewriting`' decides how local links in the Tp-Note document are converted when the HTML is generated.
 If its value is '`short`', then relative local links are converted to absolute links.
-The base of the resulting links is again the directory where the `.tpnoteroot` file resides (or `/` if none exists).
+The base of the resulting links is again the directory where the `.tpnote.toml` file resides (or `/` if none exists).
 Consider the following
 example:

 * The Tp-Note file '`/my/docs/car/bill.md`' contains
 * the absolute link '`/car/scan.jpg`',
 * and the relative link '`./photo.jpg`'.
-* The document root marker is: '`/my/docs/.tpnoteroot`'.
+* The document root marker is: '`/my/docs/.tpnote.toml`'.

 The images in the resulting HTML will appear as